 The walk up to Barrenjoey Lighthouse is not difficult but there are some very steep parts.
 Especially the smugglers track can be somewhat challenging.

 The area also has sufficient parking (make sure you buy a parking ticket!) and great picnic and BBQ facilities.
 It’s worth pointing out that there are no bathroom facilities at the lighthouse.

-Barrenjoey Lighthouse Walk Map
+Barrenjoey Lighthouse Walk Map and Route

 Start your walk right at the end of the car park, walking onto the small but very pretty beach on the Pittwater side.